Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Methods

 \section{Methods}

-As previously stated, our objective is to identify a basis that can be used to build a TB model for 3D PhCs.
-In order to do this, we need to pinpoint first the symmetry content of the band structure at all High Symmetry Points (HSPs) in the BZ.
+As previously stated, our first objective is to identify a basis of pseudo-orbitals that can be used to build a TETB model for a 3D PhC.
+To do this, first, we need to pinpoint the symmetry content of the band structure at all high symmetry points (HSPs) in the BZ.
+This is determined by the irreducible representations (irreps) of the eigenvectors at the HSPs.
+These irreps constitute the first stage of studying the system's topology via TQC.
+Any reliable TETB model of a crystal, which replicates the system's topology, must reproduce such irreps at the HSPs.

-To start, we numerically compute the irreducible representations (irreps) of the electromagnetic fields at the HSPs.
-For the specific PhCs considered in this manuscript, we use the functions provided in the last version of MPB (v1.11.1) dedicated to computing the symmetry eigenvalues of any mode from overlap integrals.
-We will represent each irrep as $\rho_{i[\textbf{k}]}$ where $i$ labels the irrep at each class of HSP $[\textbf{k}]$.
-The irrep identification can be computed at every high-symmetry point, except for the zero-frequency modes at $\Gamma$, where the symmetry identification is ill-defined.
-In the following, the symbol $(\blacksquare)^{2T}$ will represent these ill-defined irreps, consistent with the notation of \cite{christensen2022location}.
-Thus, the complete ``transverse symmetry vector'' ($\textbf{v}^T$) would read:
+The irreps of the electromagnetic fields at the HSPs are computed numerically.
+The procedure has to be carried out on a bundle of bands that can form an isolated set that satisfies the compatibility relations and has trivial symmetry indicators.
+The size of this bundle depends on the number of bands one wants to include in the TETB description of the PhC.
+We used the Julia package MPBUtils.jl \cite{MPBUtils} at the time of writing (v0.1.11) dedicated to the computation of the symmetry eigenvalues of any mode from overlap integrals and, later, we applied Schur's orthogonality relations~\cite{miller1973symmetry} to obtain the irrep decomposition.

-which satisfies compatibility relations and $n_{i[\textbf{k}]}$ is labeling the multiplicity of each irrep.
-We aim to find a minimal set of EBRs, whose linear combination can reproduce the band structure of the 3D PhC.
-An EBR is specified by a Wyckoff position and a site-symmetry group representation, which corresponds to a topologically trivial symmetry vector.
+We label the irreps following the notation of the Bilbao Crystallographic Server (BCS)~\cite{elcoro2017double,aroyo2011crystallography}.
+We denote each irrep as $\rho_{i[\textbf{k}]}$ where $i$ labels the particular irrep at each class of HSP $[\textbf{k}]$.
+As mentioned above, in 3D PhCs, the irrep content can be computed at every HSP except for the zero-frequency modes at $\Gamma$, where the symmetry identification is ill-defined.
+In the following, the symbol $(\blacksquare)^{2T}$ will represent this ill-defined irrep content or ``surrogate representation'', consistent with the notation of Ref.~\cite{christensen2022location}.
+Thus, we write the complete ``transverse symmetry vector'' ($\textbf{v}^T$) as